Aleksi44/wagtail-metrics/README.rst

 Usage
 #####

-You can use Wagtail Metric like this :
+You can use Wagtail Metrics like this :

 .. code-block:: python